Jackie Selebi: Trial

 After several delays, the trial began on 5 October 2009, with Nel acting as chief prosecutor.
 The prosecution alleged that Selebi had accepted bribes and gifts from Kebble, Agliotti, and businessman Muller Conrad Rautenbach.
 In exchange, Selebi had allegedly provided information about police investigations and preferential police treatment.
 Agliotti, who testified as part of an agreement that he would not be prosecuted for related offences, said in court that he had paid Selebi over R1.2 million in bribes.
 He claimed that he, Selebi, and their partners had gone shopping together in Sandton City, with Agliotti paying for the clothes they bought.
 He also claimed to have bought Selebi's wife a R10 000 red patent Louis Vuitton handbag for her birthday.

 Selebi denied the charges and pleaded not guilty.
 He claimed that the charges against him were part of a political conspiracy – driven in particular by former members of the Scorpions – and that evidence against him had been fabricated by Pikoli and Bulelani Ngcuka of the NPA, both of whom he implicated in corrupt activities of their own.
 He said in court that the trial involved "malicious prosecution and an attempt to discredit me."
 Nel, of the prosecution, was also accused of corruption during the trial.

 Conviction and sentencing

 On 2 July 2010, Selebi was found guilty of corruption.
 Judge Meyer Joffe of the Johannesburg High Court said that the prosecution had proved beyond reasonable doubt that Selebi had accepted money in exchange for favours.
 He said that Selebi had furthermore shown "complete contempt for the truth" and "low moral fibre," including by falsely accusing a witness of lying during the trial.
 Selebi was found not guilty of the further charge of defeating the ends of justice.

 On 3 August 2010, Selebi was sentenced to fifteen years' imprisonment.
-In the sentencing hearing, Judge Joffe said that Selebi had showed no remorse, had lied in court, and was "an embarrassment to all right-thinking citizens of South Africa."
+In the sentencing hearing, Judge Joffe said that Selebi had shown no remorse, had lied in court, and was "an embarrassment to all right-thinking citizens of South Africa."
 He was released on bail of R20 000, pending an appeal application.
 The Supreme Court of Appeal upheld his conviction on 2 December 2011.